 I am going to drop kick the next person who tells me that they are ~*a little OCD*~ straight into the next century.
-My debilitating disorder is not your cutesy quirk.
-You don't get to make light of something that causes me absolute anguish.
-I don't say that I'm a little asthmatic because I get winded climbing a lot of stairs, because that would be totally ridiculous and insulting to people who have to deal with … Continue reading Peeling skin: on being “a little OCD”
+I don't say that I'm a little asthmatic when I get winded climbing a lot of stairs, because that would be totally ridiculous and insulting to people who have to deal with … Continue reading Peeling skin: on being “a little OCD”

 Y'all, it is World Suicide Prevention Day.
-While it's a probably trite thing to say, from the bottom of my heart I want you to know that life gets better.
-It is so worth living, and happiness (or, at the very least, passive contentedness) is out there, even if you can't see it yet.
-Some … Continue reading Make sure you stop to see the weird bugs
+While it's a probably trite thing to say, from the bottom of my heart I want you to know that life is so worth living, and happiness (or, at the very least, passive contentedness) is out there, even if you can't see it yet.
+Some disclaimers: yes, life is … Continue reading Make sure you stop to see the weird bugs

 It has been increasingly difficult lately to give myself the space to be a human being.
 I am not inclined to be patient, I have no desire to be strong for the sake of strength, and I would mostly like to succumb to a depression nap, almost all of the time.
 Showing myself a little … Continue reading I’m positive.

 Depression bites, for the obvious reasons.
 If I have to be sad, I wish it at least had a cause, some sort of rhyme or reason I could point to as the source of the heaviness.
 I have a good life: a beautiful-wonderful-charming partner who loves me and does the dishes; a big family that … Continue reading Making Piles

 Connie died a year ago today.
 Healing was difficult before, even though I was able to rely on her for support and guidance, and in her absence I've felt a unique sense of hollowness.
 I'm used to feeling empty.
 Overcoming the emptiness, the hopelessness, was something that Connie and I struggled with for years.
 The … Continue reading Bittersweet Anniversaries